-Pursuing healing and justice for children of the global majority who have been harmed by oppression, adversity, and trauma.
+Pursuing healing and justice for women and children of the global majority who have been harmed by oppression, adversity, and trauma.

 “I am not only a casualty, I am also a warrior.”